 How to Get to the Janos Hill Chairlift

-By bus: Walk to the Budapest-Nyugati Train Station (which is about 15 to 20 minutes from St. Stephen’s Basilica) and then get on Bus 291 to Zugliget, Libego.
+Walk to the Budapest-Nyugati Train Station (which is about 15 to 20 minutes from St. Stephen’s Basilica) and then get on Bus 291 to Zugliget, Libego.
 The price is 350 huf / 1.25 usd per ticket and the ride should be about 25 minutes.

-By shuttle: There is also a direct shuttle that runs between the Buda Castle Funicular and the Janos Hill Chairlift.
+There is also a direct shuttle that runs between the Buda Castle Funicular and the Janos Hill Chairlift.
 Right now in the fall it looks like it’s running only on weekends, but free of charge to anyone who buys both tickets.
 I think hours and fares depend on the date so visit the website to see the schedule before you go.

-By foot: You might think we’re crazy, but Daniel and I decided to walk from Budapest to the Janos Hill Chairlift.
+You might think we’re crazy, but Daniel and I decided to walk from Budapest to the Janos Hill Chairlift.
 It took about 1.5 hours from the St. Stephen’s Basilica area and was actually a really pleasant walk.
 We got to see a lot of suburban Buda with its gorgeous old houses, big parks and shaded walks.
 In the cool autumn air with the changing leaves, it was really nice.
 We even walked back to Budapest as well, getting over 25,000 steps for the day!

-Cost for the Janos Hill Chairlift
+How much does the Janos Hill Chairlift cost?

-The price for the Janos Hill Chairlift (Zugliget) is 1000 huf / 3.50 usd for a one way adult ticket and 1400 huf / 5 usd for the round-trip when bought together.
+The price for the Janos Hill Chairlift (Zugliget) is 1000 huf / 3.50 usd for a one-way adult ticket and 1400 huf / 5 usd for the round-trip when bought together.
 Kids are 600 one-way and 800 return.

 If you opt to skip the Janos Hill Chairlift and walk to the Elizabeth Lookout Tower instead, there are trails that wind up the hill from the station that you can take as well.

-Janos Hill Chairlift to Elizabeth Lookout Tower
+Riding the Janos Hill Chairlift

-The ride on the Janos Hill Chairlift to Elizabeth Lookout Tower is 15 to 20 minutes and so beautiful!
+The ride on the Janos Hill Chairlift to Elizabeth Lookout Tower is around 15 to 20 minutes and so beautiful!

 The chairlift is incredibly quiet and peaceful.
-When I read the reviews online for it, everyone was raving about how amazing it is.
-I thought, it’s just a chairlift, what’s so special?
+When I read the reviews online for it, everyone was raving about how amazing it is and I thought, it’s just a chairlift, what’s so special?
 But honestly, after spending weeks in busy Budapest it was so relaxing to just rise above it all, literally, even for a few minutes.